Jong-Min-Moon/Jong-Min-Moon.github.io/_posts/dso-603/2025-08-26-RCT-network-1.md

 ## Statistical Interference

-Why did this breakdown occur?
-It is due to a statistical phenomenon known as **interference**, which is a violation of the Stable Unit Treatment Value Assumption (SUTVA).
+- This bias is due to **interference**, which is a violation of the Stable Unit Treatment Value Assumption (SUTVA).

-A key assumption of causal inference is that a unit's potential outcomes are unaffected by the group assignments of *other* units. **Interference occurs when assigning User B to treatment negatively impacts the potential outcome of User A.**
+- A key assumption of causal inference is that a unit's potential outcomes are unaffected by the group assignments of *other* units.
+- **Interference occurs when assigning User B to treatment affects the potential outcome of User A.**

-When User B's Prime Time was subsidized, User B "stole" the single driver with much higher probability, tanking User A's expected rides to 0.25.
-This drove the Control group down and the Treatment group up, exaggerating the true effect of the subsidy.
+- When User B's Prime Time was subsidized, User B "stole" the single driver with much higher probability, tanking User A's expected rides down.

 ## Alternative Experiment Designs